bpar476/SOFTENG755_Assignment1/README.md

 ### Runtime

 Note that these scripts train the model every time you execute them.
 This involves hyperparameter cross validation testing so it can take some time.
 Just wait it out.
-For example, the occupancy script takes about 4 minutes.
+For example, the occupancy script takes about 4 minutes, Landsat takes about 9 minutes.

 ## Note